Back to Work

 Overview

-• Primary Audience: Existing Oportun members, potential users seeking accessible credit tools, internal stakeholders
+• Primary Audience: Existing Oportun members, potential users seeking accessible credit tools

 Discovery

-• Partnered with research to run user interviews and usability testing.
-Key findings: payment status was the highest-anxiety touchpoint, scheduling friction caused drop-off, and funding source setup lacked clarity around timing and confirmation.
-Each finding mapped directly to a design decision in the status hierarchy and payment flow architecture.
+I partnered with research to run user interviews and usability testing.
+Three friction points emerged as highest priority: payment status was the highest-anxiety touchpoint in the member experience, scheduling flows caused drop-off due to unclear date constraints, and funding source setup lacked clarity around timing and confirmation.
+Each finding mapped directly to a design decision: the status hierarchy, the date constraint model in scheduling, and the inline funding source connection within auto-pay enrollment.

-End-to-end servicing architecture mapping account setup, payment flows, transaction history, status handling, and support - used to align product and engineering on shared infrastructure versus credit-specific flows, and to identify where existing loan servicing patterns could be reused without duplication.
+I defined the end-to-end servicing architecture across account setup, payment flows, transaction history, status handling, and support before moving to interface design.
+This aligned product and engineering on the boundary between shared loan servicing infrastructure and credit-specific flows, and identified where existing patterns could be reused without duplication.
+This was the primary mechanism for keeping the integration coherent rather than bolt-on.

 Diagram mapping out the various functions of the credit card section.